 Banks and other financial institutions find themselves in an ‘awkward’ scenario with fintech.
 The existing industry is unsure whether fintech presents a challenge or opportunity to their existence.
 The digital revolution in finance could reduce the role played by financial institutions as we know them, or it could increase efficiency and effectiveness on their part.

-For the longest time, the banks biggest challenge has been navigating regulation and interest changes, but for them to survive they carefully need to assess themselves vis-vis fintech.
+For the longest time, the bank’s biggest challenge has been navigating regulation and interest changes, but for them to survive they carefully need to assess themselves vis-a-vis fintech.
 Banks have largely been innovation averse, and most customers have complained that they (banks) take inordinately long to adapt to new changes – a situation that quickly needs to change.
 Another complaint against banks is that they are more focused on rolling out new products rather than improving customer experience.
 This is where most fintech firms have placed a huge emphasis on.

 However, most banks have rubbished the claim that they might be pushed to the brink of extinction.
 This is because they believe that fintech firms and start-ups might not have the ability to absorb the risk and regulations that come with financial services.
 Hence, Banks are collaborating with fintech companies.
 A common form of collaboration is by allowing fintech firms to access the bank’s core infrastructure and build solutions from within.
 This is commonly referred to as opening up the APIs (Application program interface).

-Fintech is bound to change how people access finance and financial solutions.
+Fintech is bound to change how people access to finance and financial solutions.
 The digital disruption is real, and at least everyone nowadays can attest to having interacted with one form of fintech.
-However, It remains to be seen where banks will adapt to the revolution or be sucked right into it.
+However, it remains to be seen where banks will adapt to the revolution or be sucked right into it.